Best practices

 Use the series or puzzle branding options to apply your brand's own fonts, colors, and masthead to the puzzles.
 Consistent branding ensures your puzzles match your website's look and feel, and make it seem native to your platform.

-- Use Series Branding (available on all plans) to customize fonts, colors, and masthead.
+- Use Series branding to customize fonts, colors, and masthead for all puzzles in a series.

 2. User messaging